Updated October 26, 2023

 Daily net redemptions: The Balancing Act

-Cash drag refers to cost of holding cash to trade for handling potential daily net redemptions for index funds.
+Cash drag refers to the cost of holding cash to trade for handling potential daily net redemptions for index funds.
 ETFs do not incur this cash drag because of their unique redemption process.

 Index Funds: Precursors to Exchange Traded Funds

-While index funds have been available since 1975, Exchange Traded Funds were traded in 1993 first ETFs cover as many as 5 times the indexes.
+While index funds have been available since 1975, exchange-traded funds were traded in 1993. first, ETFs cover as many as 5 times the indexes.